Trade with China

 How is the Canola Council responding?

 Maintaining open and predictable market access for canola is a top priority of the Canola Council.
 We are engaged and in close communication with government officials regarding the implications of the investigation and Canada’s participation and response to it, including the need for a coordinated approach and support for the Canadian canola industry.
-The Canola Council is registering as a stakeholder in the investigation.
+The Canola Council is registered as a stakeholder in the investigation, and is one of 20 registered Canadian parties participating in this anti-dumping investigation.
+As part of next steps, registered parties received a questionnaire which must be submitted within 37 days.

 We are also working in close collaboration with the Canadian Canola Growers Association, provincial canola grower commissions and other industry stakeholders to share information and advance industry interests which are focused on fair and competitive access to this important market.